dankuck/dankuck.github.io/_posts/2020-05-09-trumans-map-2-making-your-beliefs-pay-rent.md

 draft: 1
 tags: truman
 truman_title: "2.
 Making Your Beliefs Pay Rent"
-truman_description: "A murder in town exposes a crack in 18 year-old Truman's world"
+truman_description: "A murder in town exposes a crack in 18 year-old Truman's world."
 posts:
 ---